mosaicnetworks/evm-lite-client/README.md

 single node network) maintains a completely separate ledger, and may use any name for the corresponding coin.

+What follows is mostly taken from the [Ethereum Docs](http://ethdocs.org/en/latest/account-management.html):

 Accounts are objects in the EVM-Lite State.
 They come in two types: Externally owned accounts, and Contract accounts.
 Externally owned accounts have a balance, and Contract accounts have a balance and storage.
 The EVM-Lite State is the